gisquick/gisquick-doc/user-manual/traditional-publishing.rst

    Prague sample project loaded in QGIS.

-The publication process is started by Gisquick QGIS plugin
+The publication process is started by Gisquick QGIS plugin |plugin|.
-|plugin|.
-The plugin is designed as a wizard to simplify publishing
-process as much as possible.
+The plugin is designed as a wizard to simplify the publishing process as much as possible.

-First page of the wizard allows defining basic settings for publishing:
+The first page of the wizard allows defining basic settings for publishing:

 * **base layers**,
 * **overlay layers** and